-splash Louise Brooks’ one and only full-length book, Lulu in Hollywood, was published in 1982.
+Louise Brooks’ one and only full-length book, Lulu in Hollywood, was published in 1982.
 It is a collection of seven autobiographical essays, namely “Kansas to New York,” “On Location with Billy Wellman,” “Marion Davies’ Niece,” “Humphrey and Bogey,” “The Other Face of W. C. Fields,” “Gish and Garbo,” and “Pabst and Lulu.”
 Each of these pieces were previously published in magazines and film journals beginning in the late 1950s.
 As the copyright page states, “Portions of this book appeared in different form in Film Culture, London Magazine, Image, and Sight and Sound“.
-A checklist of the seven pieces and their place of first publication is listed here.
+A checklist of the seven pieces and their place of first publication is listed below.
 For an even more detailed publication history of seven pieces included in Lulu in Hollywood, see the WRITINGS OF LOUISE BROOKS page on the LBS website.

-Lulu in Hollywood“Kansas to New York”
+“Kansas to New York”

 — passages from this essay were drawn from the unpublished 1957 essays, “Gloria Swanson” and “Une certaine idée de la liberté” [“A certain idea of freedom”], which were first published in Louise Brooks: Portrait d’une anti-star, edited by Roland Jaccard (Paris: Editions Phébus, 1977).